pointnetwork/pointnetwork/api/sockets/README.md

 Check out the terminal for details.

-### Connecting to the `ZProxySocketController`
+### Connecting to the ZProxySocketController

 This is exposed on the ZProxy API port.
 The connection is made via the ZApp domain root.
 For example, if the ZApp domain is `example.z` then the WebSocket connection can be made at `ws://example.z`.
 See the [hello.z](./example/hello.z) demo app for examples.

 ### WebSocket Request Messages

-To connect to a WebSocket, send a command payload request in this form:
+To issue a command via a WebSocket, send a payload request in this form:

 ```
 {type: '', params: ''}